Arshadalee/Java_Programs/Java_strings_Methods.md

       Returns the character at the specified index.
 ## 2.toCharArray():
     Converts the string to a character array.
+## 3.codePointAt(int index):
-##3.codePointAt(int index): Returns the code point at the specified index.
+      Returns the code point at the specified index.
+## 4.codePointBefore(int index):
-codePointBefore(int index): Returns the code point before the specified index. codePointCount(int beginIndex, int endIndex): Returns the number of code points between the specified indices. offsetByCodePoints(int index, int codePointOffset): Returns the index within this String that is offset from the given index by codePointOffset code points.
+            Returns the code point before the specified index.
+## 5.codePointCount(int beginIndex, int endIndex):
+            Returns the number of code points between the specified indices.
+## 6.offsetByCodePoints(int index, int codePointOffset):
+            Returns the index within this String that is offset from the given index by codePointOffset code points.

 String Comparison:

 compareTo(String anotherString): Compares two strings lexicographically.